Sam Mac

 Sam "Sam Mac" McMillan is an Australian television host, weather presenter, and entertainer.
 He was a 2019 Gold Logie Nominee and is currently the weather presenter on Seven Network's breakfast show Sunrise.

 Career

 TV

-In 2010, Sam became a regular contributor to Network 10's 7pm Project (now The Project).
+In 2010, McMillan became a regular contributor to Network 10's 7pm Project (now The Project).
 On the show McMillan has been a field reporter, segment host and fill-in co-host.
 In July 2019, he featured on The Project's 10-year anniversary special.

-In 2016, Mac began narrating the Seven Network series First Dates, and began hosting Best Bits.
+In 2016, McMillan began narrating the Seven Network series First Dates, and began hosting Best Bits.

-In January 2016, Sam was appointed the new weather presenter on Sunrise replacing Edwina Bartholomew - where he has remained ever since.
-Mac is known for his unique style of presentation.
-A combination of self-deprecating humour and unpredictable stunts have seen him successfully stamp his creativity on the position.
-Notable achievements in the role include re-releasing "Strawberry Kisses" with Nikki Webster, launching his cat Coco's modelling career with the release of "Pussweek" magazine, and in 2018 completing an Australia A-Z trip of towns around the nation.
+In January 2016, McMillan was appointed the new weather presenter on Sunrise, replacing Edwina Bartholomew.

-In June 2019, Sam was announced as a Gold Logie Nominee, an award for the most popular presenter on Australian Television.
+In June 2019, McMillan was announced as a Gold Logie Nominee, an award for the most popular presenter on Australian Television.
 The eventual winner was comedian Tom Gleeson.
-Sam arrived at the ceremony on the Gold Coast wearing a green velvet suit riding a portable throne and accompanied by his mum Loretta and rescue cat Coco.
+McMillan arrived at the ceremony on the Gold Coast wearing a green velvet suit riding a portable throne and accompanied by his mum Loretta and rescue cat Coco.